About

 sophie cosper, TREASURER

-Sophie attributes her success as shop manager and buyer at the Birmingham Museum of Art to the network of professionals at MSA along with the education and resources it provides.
+Sophie attributes her success as Shop Manager and Buyer at the Birmingham Museum of Art to the network of professionals at MSA along with the education and resources it provides.
 Her institution has a long history of involvement in MSA and she firmly believes the development and continued growth of the MSA are vital to strengthening and protecting nonprofit retail.

 As Membership committee chair, it has been Sophie’s mission to both grow the ranks of the MSA and increase member retention through awareness, engagement and value to its members.
 As an active member in the South Atlantic Chapter where she has served as President and as a national board member, Sophie would like to help strengthen Chapters by making it easier for members to engage at both the national and chapter level.